SJSU Safe Ride Program

 • Driver will not wait for passengers that have been dropped off to make purchases.
 The passenger must make a second call for a ride when they have completed their shopping.

-• Passengers will not be dropped off at liquor establishments, taverns or bars.
+• Passengers will not be dropped off at liquor establishments, nighttime entertainment venues (adult entertainment venues, clubs, or bars).

 • Passengers must promptly exit/enter the vehicle to help reduce wait time.